 Other Non-Egg Breakfast Ideas

-Sausage: We buy the big links in the meat case at Whole Foods, throw them in the oven in a 13 X 9 baking dish, and cook for about 30-40 minutes at 375 degrees when we first get up in the morning.
-They cook while we drink our coffee.
-Make extra to heat up quickly for the next few days.
+Sausage: There are a large variety of options with this one – the small breakfast links, the big Italian sausages or chorizo links, patties that you form, etc. Throw them in the oven in a 13 X 9 baking dish, and cook for about 30-40 minutes at 375 degrees when you first get up in the morning.
+They can cook while you drink your coffee.
+Make extra to heat up quickly for the next couple of days.
+Another good choice is Aidell’s Chicken Apple sauages.
+These are already cooked so they are great sliced into coins, placed in a 13 X 9 and reheated/carmelized for about 30 minutes at 350 degrees.
 Add some fruit like berries, or a leftover vegetable.
-Husband always like his with a banana.

 Bacon: Lay the strips out on a large baking sheet with sides, cook for about 30 minutes at 375 degrees.
 Add some fruit or leftover vegetable.

 Protein shake: Blend in a blender or with an immersion blender some protein powder (I use grass-fed beef bone broth protein isolate), with coconut milk (canned) or almond milk, frozen berries, and a big handful of greens like arugula, spinach, kale, or mixed green lettuce.
 You can also add a number of other things like chia and/or ground flaxseeds, avocado, a little banana, almond butter, etc.